Color blindness accessibility can help us make the web accessible for 350 Million color blind people

 Fonts are readily available in various families and types.
 However, some are more readable than others.
-For easy access by color-blind people, text sizes should be made adjustable on web browsers.
-This can take the form of a button, a slider, or a drop-down whereby the font size can be modified and text size adjustable manually on every page.
+For easy access by color-blind people, make text sizes more adjustable on web browsers.
+Modify the text size, font, shape and way a text to present accordingly, so you may achieve ultimate color blindness accessibility.

-To further aid web accessibility, name descriptions should be added to the font; this will assist users when using the web.
+To further aid color blindness accessibility, we add name descriptions to the font; this will assist users when using the web.

 7. Navigation of Keyboard

-Most computers and laptops feature a mouse for ease of use, but while this can be the case for regular people, it’s not so for color-blind persons.
-This is because using a mouse requires a lot of attention beforehand to eye coordination can be maintained, a situation that can be more difficult for those with nystagmus.
+Most computers and laptops feature a mouse for ease of use, but while this can be the case for people without dissabilities, it’s not so for color-blind persons.
+This is because using a mouse requires a lot of attention beforehand so eye coordination can be maintained.
+A situation that can be more difficult for those with nystagmus.